Using Memes in Your Marketing to Liven Up Your Brand

-What is a Meme?
+First, What is a Meme?

-From an advertising standpoint, memes are a remarkable branding strategy because consumers don’t immediately recognize them as a marketing ploy.
-In this modern world where advertisements are plastered all over websites, walls, and benches, people have learned to tune out the innumerable ads they are bombarded by every day.
+From a marketing and advertising standpoint, memes are a remarkable branding strategy because consumers don’t immediately recognize them as a marketing ploy.
+In this modern world where advertisements are plastered all over websites, news articles, and social media, people have learned to tune out the innumerable ads they are bombarded by every day.

 From an economic standpoint, memes are an extremely cost-effective way to market your brand to consumers.
 Memes are mostly reposted content from someone else.
 This saves businesses the time and money it would take to design original graphics.

 Memes foster a sense of community and relatability with viewers.
 They make a company seem more authentic and human.
 People want to support companies with character and personality, not stiff, robotic companies that only want to sell, sell, sell.